Guscal/Simple_nuke_network_copy-paste/README.md

   # change log

-  -moved the user and ip config to an .json file
+  - moved the user and ip config to an .json file

-  -added adavanced options to edit users directly in nuke
+  - added adavanced options to edit users directly in nuke

   - added nuke 12 support

   # setup